 We Buy As-Is Properties

 We’ve had many people contact us that were tired of being a landlord.
-People who have had a rental property for a long time are ready to sell.
-They don’t want to go through the hassle of relocating tenants, renovating the house, hiring a real estate agent, marketing the property, showing it, and finally selling it.
+People who have had a rental property for a long time and are ready to sell.
+Usualy, they don’t want to go through the hassle of relocating tenants, renovating the mobile house, hiring a real estate agent, marketing the property, showing it, and finally selling it.

 Inheritance & Probate

 Have you inherited an unwanted property and need cash now?
 Are you the personal representative of the estate for the probate process?
 We will make you a fair offer and take care of cleaning out the property.
 There’s no need for you to lift a finger to get the property ready for sale.
 We’ll do all the heavy lifting, even if the property has tenants.
 We’ll take care of it all for you.
 It’s our job.

 Eviction & Tenant Situations

 Do you have tenants that are not paying?
 Are tenants taking advantage of Portland’s tenant-friendly laws?
 Have you evicted tenants and your property is damaged?
 Or just flat-out bad tenants?
 We can handle any tenant situation.
 We’ll make you a fair offer and take care of the tenant situation.

 Hoarding, drug houses, crime scenes, homicide, suicide, unattended death on the property.
 We’ve dealt with it all.
 There is no need for you to hire a biohazard cleanup company in Portland, Oregon.
 We have our cleanup crew.
 Our goal is to make your selling process quick and easy.

 We Make Selling Easy